The snow lay heavy in the village, even thicker than it did back home in Boston; there was more of it every winter, it seemed.

-Tomo walked more quickly now, the handle of the bag of groceries he’d picked up in the village biting a red line into his palm.
-The trees muttered together, and a cloud crossed the moon, casting strange shadows on the path ahead.
+He walked more quickly now, the handle of the bag of groceries he’d picked up in the village biting a red line into his palm.
+The trees muttered together, and a cloud crossed the moon, casting angular shadows on the path ahead.

-Something about the restless night seemed to be having an effect on Tomo’s mood, for as he picked his way up the mountain he found himself dwelling on things he’d intended to leave behind in Boston.
-His studies this semester hadn’t been going so well as he’d hoped, and the girlfriend Tomo had kept on and off since his first year of university was moving away to a school in another state.
-Tomo had always thought life after his teens would be simple, dull, even, and it had been, until suddenly it wasn’t, as if the author of his nondescript story had torn out a page halfway through and decided to change the genre entirely.
+Tomo had always thought life after his teens would be simple, dull, even, in a comfortable sort of way.
+And it had been, until suddenly it wasn’t, as if the author of his nondescript story had torn out a page halfway through and decided to change the genre entirely.

-He’d manage, Tomo supposed, the way he always did.
-Find a decent tutor, join a dating site, pick up a new hobby to throw himself at and forget about in a month or so when he hadn’t the passion or pleasure to persue it anymore.
-Nothing had happened that was so terrible he should dread going back, but he did, his chest clenching at the thought of sitting in a lecture hall on an uncomfortable bench, unsure if he even wanted to be there anymore.
+Tomo would manage, he supposed, the way he always did.
+Find a decent tutor, join a dating site, pick up a new hobby to throw himself at and forget about in a month or so when he no longer had the passion or pleasure to persue it anymore.
+Nothing that had happened was so terrible that he should dread going back, and yet he did, his chest clenching at the thought of sitting in a lecture hall on an uncomfortable bench, unsure if he even wanted to be there anymore.

-“Hello,” said Tomo, in Japanese, trying deserately to control his breathing.
+“Hello,” said Tomo, first in English, then in Japanese, trying deserately to control his breathing.
 “I’m alright.
-I don’t need any help.
-But… aren’t you cold?”
+I don’t need any help.”

 “Do you think I’m pretty?” she asked, abruptly.

 “You’re wearing a mask,” he said, helplessly.
 “I don’t know what you look like.
-Why are you asking me, anyway?
-I don’t even know you.”
+Why are you asking me, anyway?”

 He let out a cough, and began to panic in earnest, wondering deserately why air was suddenly so elusive.
-The girl followed him, picking her way through the snow, her legs as long and probing as an insect’s feelers.
+The girl followed him, picking her way through the snow with legs as long and probing as an insect’s feelers.
 Her head was now tilted so far to the right that it rested on her shoulder.
-Slowly she raised her hands and tugged at the red mask, her fingers pressed together and as awkward as a doll’s.

 Tomo knew, then, that something was wrong, not just with him, with his struggling lungs, but with the girl.
 Of course there was; where had she come from, in the night, dressed so poorly against the elements and asking only one question, again and again?